xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 **Be aware that if documents with multiple snippets are used it is highly recommended to use the snippet id for many use-cases, more details can be found in the [section about documents with multiple snippets](#documents-with-multiple-snippets)**

+If if a search using `include_snippet` returns a snippet from a split document then the returned snippet will be the "split" segment produced by the splitting algorithm.

 For example the ingestion of (from BAnz AT 13.07.2023 B1 page 3):